billmn/craft-turnstile/README.md

 ## Turnstile's keys

-You can get site and secret keys following this [instructions](https://developers.cloudflare.com/turnstile/get-started/#get-a-sitekey-and-secret-key).
+Insert [site and secret keys](https://developers.cloudflare.com/turnstile/get-started/#get-a-sitekey-and-secret-key) in the plugin settings page, `.env` variables are supported.

-After that, insert keys in the plugin settings page (it supports `.env` variables).
+### Config file (optional)

-You can also create a `turnstile.php` file in the config folder of your project to override the settings specified in control panel:
+You can create a `turnstile.php` file in the config folder of your project to override the settings specified in control panel:
 ```php
 <?php